lokapal-xyz/education/content/howtodao/05-dao-community/Reputation-and-Trust/Social-Reputation.md

 weight: 79_000
 ---

 Reputation in a DAO extends beyond on-chain activity.
 Off-chain engagement—such as active participation in discussions, contributions to projects, and community leadership—plays a critical role in establishing trust and influence.
-Let's explore how social reputation is built, recognized, and leveraged in DAO governance.

 ---